JannieI/canvas-workstation-V3/src/app/roadmap.md

 8. Issue - button bar is at top of Widget => moves graph down, messes up things.
 Either totally separate SINGLE bar => just make visible ...
 OR  duplicate div and border around Widget
-9. Advanced box in Widget-Editor: consider and document z-index used here 11.Issue - When resize Widget => add resize graph as well.
+9. Advanced box in Widget-Editor: consider and document z-index used here 10.How to show comparison between current and previous period ?
+11.Issue - When resize Widget => add resize graph as well.
 12.Fix bug: graph moves inside another when Dragging - had this in v1 ...
 13.Bug with IE: 'IE supports only grid-row-end with span.
 You should add grid: false option to Autoprefixer and use some JS grid polyfill for full spec support' - looks like no solution at the moment